 The most comprehensive pan-European data comes from Stephen et al. (2017), published in Nutrition Research Reviews, which compiled dietary fiber intake across 33 countries.2 The findings are consistent: European men consume an average of 18-24g per day, women 16-20g per day.
 Every country falls short.

-Germany - one of Europe’s most health-conscious markets - averages approximately 22g per day against a national recommendation of 30g.
+Germany, one of Europe’s most health-conscious markets, averages approximately 22g per day against a national recommendation of 30g.
 That is a deficit of 8g every single day, or roughly 2.9 kilograms of missing fiber per year per person.

 Spain’s numbers are similar.
 The UK’s are worse.

 Perhaps most striking: only 3% of European consumers can correctly identify their country’s recommended daily fiber intake.
-The gap is not just in diet - it is in awareness.
+The gap is not just in diet.
+It is in awareness.

 What does dietary fiber actually do?